Danniel-Ang/tutorial-08-subscriber/subscriber/readme.md

 - guest kedua adalah password-nya.
 - localhost:5672 menunjukkan bahwa RabbitMQ berjalan di komputer lokal (localhost) pada port 5672, yang merupakan port default untuk protokol AMQP.

+## Simulation slow subscriber
+subscriber/[IMG] Slow Subs.png

+Total (Highest): 21
+Because i run it like five times, i guess what happen is the first four messages doesnt get into queue but direct to subscriber.
+But the rest is going to the queue because it is delayed for 1s each message.